Introduction

 While headlines scream about killer robots, a far more immediate threat lurks: the misalignment of corporations with the public good.

 AI alignment, the field concerned with ensuring AI goals match human values, is crucial.
-But before worrying about hypothetical AI overlords, shouldn’t we tackle the very real power of corporations prioritizing profit over people and the planet?
+But before worrying about hypothetical AI overlords, shouldn’t we tackle the very real problem of corporations prioritizing profit over people and the planet?

 Aligning AI with human values.